Sewb21/be-sebs-news/README.md

 #### Step 3 - npm i all dependancies

-`npm i`

-Make sure to npm install all dependancies.
+Make sure to npm install all dependancies using the command `npm i`.

+#### Step 4 - Open the hosted link in Google Chrome

+Use the link below to access the api.
+The endpoint https://sebs-news-api.herokuapp.com/api will show all the available endpoints and an example of what you can expect on them.